Overview of the Program

 A significant portion of the program is spent examining instruction and assessment of a chosen endorsement area.
 Endorsement areas currently supported by the program are:

-Secondary and Middle Level Teacher Certification M.Ed. students spend two consecutive quarters in field placements in which they have increasing curricular and instructional responsibility.
-Guided and supported by faculty, clinical faculty and cooperating teachers, students will have multiple opportunities to learn, observe, and apply a variety of instructional methods and tools in different educational settings.
+Secondary Teacher Certification M.Ed. students spend three consecutive quarters in field placements in which they have increasing curricular and instructional responsibility.
+Guided and supported by faculty, field instructors and master teachers, students will have multiple opportunities to learn, observe, and apply a variety of instructional methods and tools in different educational settings.

-Upon successful completion of the program, graduates will have earned both a Master of Education degree and a Washington State Residency Certificate with an Endorsement in Biology, English/Language Arts, History, Mathematics, or Social Studies.
+Upon successful completion of the program, graduates will have earned both a Master of Education degree and a Washington State Residency Certificate with an endorsement in Biology, English/Language Arts, or Mathematics.